 When charging your vehicle, you can harness energy from solar, the grid or battery storage to replenish the power level in your cars battery.
 To do this you need to connect the car to a charge point and if you are planning on fast charging at home there’s two main types of chargers available:

 Socketed - Universal

 This electric vehicle charging point is installed at your home and does not have a cable permanently attached to the charger.
+This charger allows charging to Type 1 and Type 2 vehices, as long as you have a compatible charging cable.
 To charge your vehicle you must plug the charging cable into the charge point and then into the car.